munificent/craftinginterpreters/book/closures.md

 The pragmatically useful answer is probably to do what JavaScript does with `let` in `for` loops.
-Make it look like mutation but actually create a new variable each time because that's what users want.
+Make it look like mutation but actually create a new variable each time, because that's what users want.
 It is kind of weird when you think about it, though.

 </div>